 Journals are popular, but I offer a word of caution here: Writing about painful emotions or traumatic events can leave you raw and even more wounded, unable to work through the trauma on your own.
 You may need the support of a mental health professional to benefit from this specific type of writing.
 If you start to write and find yourself feeling worse instead of better, please stop writing and seek expert advice.

 If grief affects the mind, body and spirit, how do we cope?

 Care of Self:

-First, grief and learning a new way of life, (our new normal), are exhausting.
-Of course, sleep, exercise, eating well and staying connected are important, but this is not a quarantine boot camp.
-You may have sleepless nights and spend some days in your pajamas eating candy bars.
+First, grief and learning the "new normal" are exhausting.
+Of course, sleep, exercise, eating well and staying connected are important, but this is not a boot camp.
+You may still have sleepless nights and spend some days in your pajamas eating candy bars.

 Laughter is Good Medicine